 After the RF measurement, the .vi will guide the execution of a third and final static heat measurement.
 Click 'Start Timer' to execute it.

-Following the completion of the final static heat measurement the Qo .vi will deliver the results of the analysis of your measurement.
+Following the completion of the final static heat measurement, the Qo .vi will deliver the results of the analysis of your measurement.
 Record the time, EPtran (MV/m), Qo@2.07K, RF Heat@2.07K (W), Static Heat load (W), and final He Pressure (ATM or Torr) in the logbook.

 Is the module pressure less than 32 Torr?